-In this paper, we consider the cognitive mesh cellular network which consists of a secondary service provider (SSP), one BS, CR routers and end users, as shown in Fig.\ref{sys_mod}.
-Particularly, the SSP is a wireless service provider, such as an existing cellular operator, which has its own licensed bands, typically called the ``basic bands'', for reliable control signalling, handling handovers, accommodating voice traffic and supporting data traffic if available.
-The SSP could also harvest spectrum bands from other operators via paradigms such as spectrum sensing or spectrum auction.
-As the centralized coordinator, the SSP observes and collects network information in its coverage area (e.g., users' traffic demands, channel state information and available radio resources) and then performs network optimization (e.g., power control, channel allocation, link scheduling and routing) to determine the optimal approaches for service provisioning.
-Note that all these control messages are carried on the basic bands for reliable network management.
-Furthermore, BSs and CR routers are both deployed by the SSP and play analogous roles as the marco and pico BSs, respectively, as in LTE systems.
-However, CR routers herein are more intelligent devices with CR capabilities, and form a mesh network capable of using the harvested bands.
-BSs also have multiple radio interfaces and serve as the gateways to the backbone network for CR routers.
-In this architecture, the end users may not necessarily have to possess CR capabilities and the CR routers could tune the radio interfaces to what the end users normally use (e.g., cellular bands) and deliver services.
-Of course, due to the close proximity between CR routers and end users, the frequency reuse of the basic bands and energy efficiency of the network are greatly enhanced, which have the same merits as the heterogenous cellular networsk.
+In this paper, we consider a CCHN-augmented network which consists of a secondary service provider (SSP), a BS, multiple CR routers and end users\footnote{We use ``end users'' and ``IoT devices'' interchangeably in the following article to represent the same meaning.}, as shown in Fig.\ref{sys_mod}.
+Specifically, SSP is a wireless service provider which has its own licensed bands, typically called the ``basic bands'', for reliable control signalling, handling handovers and so on.
+SSP could also harvest spectrum bands from other operators via paradigms such as spectrum sensing or spectrum auction.
+As the centralized coordinator, SSP observes and collects network information (e.g., users' traffic demands, channel state information) in its coverage area and then performs network optimization (e.g., power control, channel allocation, link scheduling and routing) to determine the optimal approaches for service provisioning.
+CR routers are grid-powered devices with CR capabilities, and they form a mesh network that is capable of using the harvested bands to transmit data.
+BS has multiple radio interfaces and serves as the gateway to the Internet for CR routers.
+In this architecture, end users do not have to possess CR capabilities.
+CR routers could tune their radio interfaces to what end users use to make connections.
+Due to the close proximity between CR routers and end users, the frequency reuse ratio and devices' energy efficiency are greatly enhanced.
 For more details of this architecture, interested readers are referred to \cite{ding2017cognitive}.